bvellek/elected-officials-app/README.md

-# elected-officials-app

-Discover Your Elected officials
+# Discover Your Elected officials

 ##Goal:
 Help users find and contact their elected officials based on the user's address, using the Google Civic Information API.